salonigupta001/TRAVEL-ADVISOR/README.md

 *Solved Problem:*

-Aim of this web app is to make your next vacation, the best experience and help you to discover new and amazing places that are around you. figure out the fastest and most efficient ways of getting around the city using public transport
+Aim of this web app is to make your next vacation, the best experience and help you to discover new and amazing places that are around you.
+And plan next trip taking into consideration all the parameters.

 *Learnings:*

-Through the Microsoft Engage Mentorship Program 2022 under the able guidance of my mentor - Rohit Kumar Shaw sir I was able to go from a person who just knew how to make static web pages to a person who can learn build and deploy full flegded web applications while my exams are going on.
+Through the Microsoft Engage Mentorship Program 2022 under the able guidance of my mentor - Rohit Kumar Shaw sir I was able to go from a person who just knew how to make static web pages to a person who can learn build and deploy full flegded web applications while my exams are going on.This was my first time experience with Material UI, React Js, APIs namely Google Maps
+API, Trip Advisor and Open Weather Map API.

 *Watch Demo* : <a href="https://drive.google.com/file/d/1EAI27ZcaMjp5SzO0LmTaMltzI3EoDyID/view?usp=sharing">Video Demo</a>